smethersblake/Regex-Tutorial/Develop/gist-template.md

 Quantifiers can be either greeedy or lazy, by default quantifiers are greedy.
 A greedy quantifier will attempt to match as many characters as possible as it goes through the regex string.
 A lazy quantifier will attempt to match as few character as it goes through the regex string.

 ### Boundaries

+The `\b` is an anchor like the caret `^` and the dollar sign `$`.
+It matches a position that is called a `word boundary`.
+The word boundary match is zero-length.

+The following three positions are qualified as word boundaries:

+- Before the first character in a string if the first character is a word character.

+- After the last character in a string if the last character is a word character.

+- Between two characters in a string if one is a word character and the other is not.

 ### Back-references